 HONE wants to increase the production of apples but is keen to do so in a way that is environmentally sustainable.

 With demand for cider on the increase and environmental awareness growing, the future is looking brighter for apple growers and perhaps for parts of the Herefordshire landscape, too.

 This attractive walk will take walkers to the valleys of the rivers Frome and Leadon.
-It features orchards throughout but especially around Evesbatch, a remote hamlet with a handful of houses and a charming little church.
+It features orchards throughout but especially around Evesbatch, a remote hamlet with a handful of houses and a

 There are sheep and dairy pastures too, with Highland cattle at Noverings Farm and Hereford cattle (currently with young calves) at Catley Cross.

 Start: Bosbury, a village on the B4220 north of Ledbury; grid ref SO695434.